pradipmudi/imdb-data-scrapper/README.md

 ## How to configure the project?
 * Clone the project from GIT repo and import the project as "Existing Maven Project"(If you are using Eclipse)
-* All the dependecies are metioned in the **'pom.xml'** file, after cloning the project simply clean and build it
+* All the dependencies are metioned in the **'pom.xml'** file, after cloning the project simply clean and build it
 * Dependencies used in the project :

         <dependencies>